datastax/python-driver/docs/index.rst

     Some discussion on the driver's approach to working with timestamp, date, time types

 :doc:`cloud`
-    A guide to connecting to Datastax Apollo
+    A guide to connecting to Datastax Astra

 :doc:`geo_types`
     Working with DSE geometry types